-The Company has been gradually gearing up its performance level to consolidate its position in the face of stifi competition in the market with firm commitment & sustained efforts.
+The Company has been gradually gearing up its performance level to consolidate its position in the face of stiff competition in the market with firm commitment & sustained efforts.
 The company expects to maintain persistent growth in the years to come.
-During the year under review the Company has achieved sales to the tune of Rs.3874/-lakhs against Rs.1700/- lakhs in the previous year.
+During the year under review the Company has achieved sales to the tune of Rs.6291/-lakhs against Rs.3874/- lakhs in the previous year.
 The Company was also able to achieve Operational Profit to Rs.
-184 lakhs against Rs.
-62 lakhs last year.
-Net Profit has also grown double to Rs.
-47 lakhs against Rs.
-23 lakhs last year.
-The Company was able to control Selling and Administrative Expenses and recorded a decrease of 117% showing better cost control practices.
+224/- lakhs against Rs.
+184/- lakhs last year.
+Net Profit has also grown up to Rs.
+63/- lakhs against Rs.
+47/- lakhs last year.